dbos-inc/dbos-transact-ts/packages/create/templates/express/README.md

 npx dbos-sdk start
 ```

-To see that it's working, visit this URL in your browser: [`http://localhost:3000/greeting/dbos`](http://localhost:3000/greeting/dbos).
-You should get this message: `Hello, dbos!
-You have been greeted 1 times.`
-Each time you refresh the page, the counter should go up by one!

-Congratulations!
-You just launched a DBOS application.

 ## Next Steps

-- To add more functionality to this application, modify `src/operations.ts`, then rebuild and restart it.
-Alternatively, `npm run dev` uses `nodemon` to automatically rebuild and restart the app when source files change, using instructions specified in `nodemon.json`.
+- To add more functionality to this application, modify `src/operations.ts`.
+If you used `npm run dev`, it will automatically rebuild and restart.
 - For a detailed tutorial, check out our [programming quickstart](https://docs.dbos.dev/getting-started/quickstart-programming).
 - To learn how to deploy your application to DBOS Cloud, visit our [cloud quickstart](https://docs.dbos.dev/getting-started/quickstart-cloud/)
 - To learn more about DBOS, take a look at [our documentation](https://docs.dbos.dev/) or our [source code](https://github.com/dbos-inc/dbos-transact).